 In some cases, the consequence of a car accident may be more than just a careless driver.
 An accident could result from a vehicle part failure, an unsafe road due to poor construction, or the effects of an inaccurately prescribed medication.

 Sometimes even a car accident is caused by a poorly manufactured vehicle part, and the manufacturer is to blame.
-These are all just a few of the reasons why, following a car accident, you should consult with an experienced accident lawyer to recognize the possible complexities, particularly if personal injuries are involved.
+These are all just a few of the reasons why, following a car accident, you should consult with an experienced personal injury lawyer edmonton to recognize the possible complexities, particularly if personal injuries are involved.
 For detailed information, learn more here.

 Why such complexity in filing?